 Generally, California’s approval time is between 10 - 15 business days, but it can be expedited if necessary.
 Once the filing is approved, California will issue your company a Certificate of Authority, which grants you the right to operate your Delaware LLC in California.

-Last but not least, the California LLC-12 basically reiterates everything that was originally filed via the LLC-1 or the LLC-5, plus a few extra pieces of information.
-The LLC-12 should be filed for the first time within 90 days of the initial registration, and then every year thereafter, due by the end of your company’s anniversary month.
+The California LLC-12 basically reiterates everything that was originally filed via the LLC-1 or the LLC-5, plus a few extra pieces of information.
+The LLC-12, also known as the Statement of Information, should be filed for the first time within 90 days of the initial registration, and then every year thereafter, due by the end of your company’s anniversary month.

 Once an LLC is registered in the state of California, either as a foreign LLC or a domestic California LLC, it will then be responsible for a minimum of $800 per year for the California Franchise Tax.